semantic-systems/text-to-SHACL/resources/requirements_decomposition/B100019_LB_581863_decomposition.md

 <b>Requirements decomposition</b>:

 1. User has at least one child that fulfills the criteria.
-(G)
+(GREEN)
 2. Child is younger than 25 years.
-(G)
+(GREEN)
 3. Child is not married or in a registered partnership.
-(G)
+(GREEN)
 4. Child lives in the same household as the user.
-(G)
+(GREEN)
-5. Child receives child benefit.
-(G)
+5. Child receives child allowance.
+(GREEN)
 6. Child is not eligible for other benefits with priority over child supplement.
-(Y)
+(YELLOW: which benefits have priority over child supplement and whether the child is eligibly must be inferred or explained)
 7. As a couple, shared gross income is at least 900€/Month.
-(G)
+(GREEN)
 8. As a single parent, gross income is at least 600€/Month.
-(G)
+(GREEN)
 9. User income that will be offset against child supplement does not reduce child supplement to zero.
-(Y)
+(YELLOW: how user income is offset against child supplement must be inferred or explained)
 10. User has no considerable assets.
-(Y: defintion see [1])
+(YELLOW: meaning of considerable assets must be inferred or explained, definition see [1])
-11. Typically, user is eligible if their income, child benefit, housing benefit, and child supplement can cover the household needs according to SGB II.
-(R: qualified requirement)
+11. Typically, user is eligible if their income, child allowance, housing benefit, and child supplement can cover the household needs according to SGB II.
+(RED: ambiguous qualifier "typically")

 [1] SGB 2 § 12: https://www.gesetze-im-internet.de/sgb_2/__12.html